Read about us in this news article published by the Duke Office of Civic Engagement.

 caroline leland, director

-A Tarboro native, Caroline is a freelance writer recently relocated from Nashville, TN, to Brooklyn, NY.
-Her projects range from local magazine journalism to NPR news stories to commissioned podcast episodes to cookbook reviews.
+A Tarboro native, Caroline works as a content specialist for the Morehead-Cain Foundation at UNC.
+In her previous work as a freelance writer, her projects included Our State book reviews, NPR news stories, and commissioned podcast episodes on topics as diverse as the economics of farmland and the health systems surrounding depression.
 By way of the Robertson Scholars Leadership Program, Caroline graduated from UNC-CH in 2015 with a degree in public relations.
 Her favorite things to do are travel (especially international), backpacking (the woods kind), running (half marathons), reading (a lot), and vermicomposting (i.e. pet worms).

 "I absolutely would not be where I am today if it weren't for the support of the community of Tarboro throughout my life, and I am so happy to be part of a team working to share that special connection with others.
 Eastern NC is a trove of compelling individuals and resilient, welcoming communities— I'm delighted to be showing it off to the rest of the world!"